SoyGema/pySC2_minigames/mini-games/README.md

 ## Minigames .SC2 maps

-DefeatZealots .
+DefeatZealotsBlink .
 Made by 4chron

-HallucinIce .
+HallucinIce and FlowerFields.
 Made by SoyGema

-PredictBattleOutcome .
+PredictBattleOutcome and Marine_Rescue .
 Made by Deadzombie2333 (changed initialization random army playable spaces)

-DefeatRavagersRepairCyclones. by TitanEX1 (changed bug initializing by point )
+DefeatRavagersRepairCyclones.
+Made by by TitanEX1 (changed bug initializing by point )

+HitAndRun .
+Made by emre erdemoglu and Holyswamp

+MineralsHaveArrived.
+Made by ShawdowSpyes (changed terrain, camera inizialization  )